abelcheung/rifiuti2/README.md

 ## Supported platform

-It has been tested on Linux (as early as Ubuntu 8.04), Windows XP, Windows 7, and recent FreeBSD.
+It has been tested on Linux (as early as Ubuntu 8.04), Windows XP, Windows 7, and recent FreeBSD, on both 32 and 64-bit intel CPU.
+Some testing on big endian platforms are done with Qemu emulator.
 More compatibility fix for other architectures welcome.

 ## Download